 Look, this post will NOT resonate with all stepmoms.

 I anticipate getting some hate mail on this one.

-I already received a very colourful email and Instagram message from someone who was upset that I didn’t post a Stepmothers’ Day post yesterday.
+I received a very colourful email and Instagram message from someone who was upset that I didn’t post a Stepmothers’ Day post last year.

 Like I said, there are a lot of people who really love this holiday and it’s a great tradition for them and their family.
 I think that’s amazing.
 Seriously, amazing!

 There are also a lot of stepmoms who are in the boat I referred to above.

 Considering the divorce rate and number of stepmoms in our society, was your newsfeed flooded with beautiful Stepmom’s Day celebrations yesterday?

 When it comes to stepfamilies there is no one size fits all approach.